 It takes a village to serve those in need.
 We would love and honor your support.
-FEED MY PEEPS serves several small worthy groups along with our weekly outreach events in the St. Louis Metro Area, Northern Virginia and Washington, DC.
+FEED MY PEEPS serves several small worthy groups along with our weekly outreach events in the St. Louis Metro Area and Northern California.

 Please shout out to firstname.lastname@example.org or call 314-452-8578 to inquire about upcoming events.